Eena contemplated Shanks’ story as she slouched on the edge of the

 Derian marched directly to Eena and without a word led her out of the

-She wished he would yell at her and get it over with, certain no
+wished he would yell at her and get it over with, certain no possibility existed

 By the time the front door slammed closed behind them, Eena had already